 SHARE THE CARE

 Fall 2016 - Boston Center for Refugee Health & Human Rights provides holistic health care coordinated with social services and legal aid for asylum seekers, refugees, survivors of torture, and their families.
 They also train professionals to serve this population, conduct research to understand and implement best-practices, and promote health and human rights, locally and globally, to improve the quality of life for survivors of torture and their communities.
-We donated an air mattress, pack and play, stroller, winter coat, and a large duffel bag filled with gloves, scarves, hats, and diapers.
+We donated an air mattress, pack and play, stroller, winter coat, and a large duffle bag filled with gloves, scarves, hats, and diapers.

 Winter - Summer 2016 - On The Rise creates a community where women have the relationships, safety, and resources they need to move out of homelessness.
 They engage with those most in need and support their initiative and strength as they move beyond crisis and discover new possibilities.
 We donated over 40 toiletry and personal care items.